 - Foundation Certificate in Transactional Analysis Theory (2013)

 Transactional Analysis is a set of theories which can be used to help us understand our behaviour, thoughts and feelings.
-I am happy to share TA ideas with you so that you can make up your own mind about making the changes you wish to see in your life.
+I am happy to share TA ideas with you so that you can use these tools to understand yourself better and make up your own mind about the changes you wish to see in your life.

 Areas of counselling I deal with